-Notions of phonological complexity have been considered central to the nature of human language by linguistic theories.
-Complexity may shape the distribution of phonemes and phoneme sequences within languages, but also determine age of acquisition and susceptibility to loss in aphasia.
-We evaluated this claim using frequency statistics derived from a corpus of phonologically transcribed Italian words (phonitalia, available at phonitalia, org), rankings of phoneme age of acquisition (AoA) and rate of phoneme errors in patients with apraxia of speech (AoS) as an indication of articulatory complexity.
+Phonological complexity may be central to the nature of human language.
+It may shape the distribution of phonemes and phoneme sequences within languages, but also determine age of acquisition and susceptibility to loss in aphasia.
+We evaluated this claim using frequency statistics derived from a corpus of phonologically transcribed Italian words (phonitalia, available at phonitalia,org), rankings of phoneme age of acquisition (AoA) and rate of phoneme errors in patients with apraxia of speech (AoS) as an indication of articulatory complexity.
 These measures were related to cross-linguistically derived markedness rankings.
 We found strong correspondences.
-We also found, however, that AoA was predicted by both apraxic errors and frequency, suggesting independent contributions of these variables.
-Our results support the reality of universal principles of complexity which, following Jakobson's original claims, govern language acquisition, language loss and the distribution of phonemes between and within languages.
-In addition, however, our results suggest that, contrary to Jakobson's original claims, these complexity principles have articulatory underpinnings since they modulate the production of patients with AoS, but not the production of patients with more central phonological difficulties.
+AoA, however, was predicted by both apraxic errors and frequency, suggesting independent contributions of these variables.
+Our results support the reality of universal principles of complexity.
+In addition they suggest that these complexity principles have articulatory underpinnings since they modulate the production of patients with AoS, but not the production of patients with more central phonological difficulties.